M.S. Master of Science in Climate and Health

 Program Overview

-The University of Miami’s Miller School of Medicine and Rosenstiel School of Marine and Atmospheric Sciences (RSMAS) launched a new Master of Science in Climate and Health (U-MSCH) graduate program in Fall 2020.
+The University of Miami’s Miller School of Medicine along with Rosenstiel School of Marine, Atmospheric, and Earth Sciences launched a new Master of Science in Climate and Health (U-MSCH) graduate program in Fall 2020.
 The program trains future generations of professionals, research analysts, planners, decision-makers and leaders to address the intricate relationship between human health and climate, climate change and weather patterns and weather anomalies (C2W2).
 To quantify the relationship between the climate and its effects on health, the program will also analyze how gene-expression, individual’s susceptibility, community response, and region-wide morbidity and mortality burden are affected.

 Video